 Among the top jobs you can get with an associate degree is that of an MRI technologist.
 These technologists use MRI scanners to produce images that doctors use for diagnostic purposes.
 MRI technologists are also responsible for maintaining MRI equipment, assisting doctors in evaluating MRI images, maintaining patient records, preparing patients for MRI scans, and using computerized equipment for taking these images.

 How much can you make as an MRI technologist?
-BLS states that the median pay for this career is around $62,280 per year or $29.94 per hour.
-The job outlook for MRI technologists is growing at a faster than average rate of 7 percent.
+BLS states that the median pay for this career is around $61,980 per year or $29.80 per hour.
+The job outlook for MRI technologists is growing as fast as average at a rate of 6 percent.

 Web developers spend their workday designing and building websites.
 They perform several tasks in order to accomplish this, including designing a site’s appearance, checking website speed, and determining how much traffic a site is able to handle.
 Web developers might also meet with existing and new clients to go over their website needs, create applications for websites, monitor traffic on websites they’ve created, and write code for websites.
 In some cases, web developers produce content for websites, as well.

-According to BLS, the median salary for web developers is $73,760 per year or $35.46 per hour.
-From 2019 through 2029, the job outlook for web developers is expected to be around 8 percent, which is faster than average.
+According to BLS, the median salary for web developers is $78,300 per year or $37.65 per hour.
+From 2021 through 2031, the job outlook for web developers is expected to be around 23 percent, which is much faster than average.

 Computer-network-support specialists are responsible for analyzing and troubleshooting network systems, such as servers, local area networks (LAN), and cloud networks.
 These specialists also test existing networks and do routine maintenance on them, such as backing up files, to make sure that they continue to work properly.
 They generally report to network and computer systems administrators.

-BLS states that the median pay for computer-network-support specialists is around $63,460 per year or $30.51 per hour.
+BLS states that the median pay for computer-network-support specialists is around $68,050 per year or $32.72 per hour.
 How healthy is the job outlook for these specialists?
-The job outlook through 2029 is expected to be a higher-than-average 8 percent.

 Air Traffic Controllers